Paula Kelly (singer)

 Paula Kelly (April 6, 1919 – April 2, 1992) was an American big band singer.

 Early life

-Kelly was born in Grove City, Pennsylvania, United States. to Dr. Herbert Augustus & Julia Clarice (née Kennedy) Kelly.
+Kelly was born in Grove City, Pennsylvania, United States. to Dr. Herbert Augustus and Julia Clarice (née Kennedy) Kelly.
 Kelly started her singing career in her hometown with her two sisters Julia and Martha; following Martha's death in September, 1938 she turned to big time singing.

 Career

 Kelly sang with orchestras led by Dick Stabile, Artie Shaw, and Al Donahue.
 In early 1941, she joined Glenn Miller's orchestra, replacing Dorothy Claire and Marion Hutton.

 Kelly originally performed solo, but also soon became the female lead of The Modernaires, originally a male trio, then a quartet, resulting in the group becoming a quintet of four male singers and herself.
 Her first recording with the group was "Perfidia", on which they sang with Dorothy Claire.

 In 1942, Glenn Miller went into World War II military service and his band broke up.
 The Modernaires continued with Kelly as lead singer until 1978, when she retired in favor of her daughter, who performed as Paula Kelly Jr. In the late 1970s, Kelly and The Modernaires kept swing era music alive with their performances in various venues.